Nama people: Wedding ritual

 A house in Windhoek's Hochland Park suburb.
 The white flag indicates marriage arrangements are in place.

 Namas have a complicated wedding ritual.
 First, the man has to discuss his intentions with his family.
-If they agree they will advise him of the customs to ask the bride's family and then accompany him to the place she lives.
-The yard at the bride's living place is prepared prior to the future husband's family's arrival; animal hides are laid out in the corners for the different groups to sit down and discuss.
+If they agree they will advise him of the custom to ask the bride's family and then accompany him to the place she lives.
+The yard at the bride's home is prepared prior to the future husband's family's arrival; animal hides are laid out in the corners for the different groups to sit down and discuss.

 The groom's family will ask for the gate to be opened.
 If this is granted, the groom is interrogated about details of the bride, including the circumstances of their first meeting and how to identify her body marks to make sure both know each other well.
 If the bride is pregnant or already has children from her future husband or someone else, the bride is subjected to the "door cleansing" ceremony (slaughtering and consuming a snow-white goat).
 After several days the wedding ritual continues in reverse; the bride's family visits the clan of the groom.
 If all is to the satisfaction of the two clans, an engagement day is announced.

 At the engagement, the groom's family brings live animals to the woman's family home.
 The animals are slaughtered, hung on three sticks, and each part is offered to the bride's family.
 Other items like bags of sugar or flour are only offered in quantities of two or four to indicate that there will always be abundance of food.
-This process is also celebrated in reverse at the man's family home.
-White flags are mounted on both families' houses which may not be taken off but wither or are blown off by the wind one day.
+This process is also celebrated in reverse at the groom's family home.
+White flags are mounted on both families' houses; these may not be taken down, but wither or are blown off by the wind.

 The wedding preparations can take up to a year.
 The family of the groom makes a gift to the bride's mother, traditionally a cow and a calf, for she has raised the bride at her breast.
-A bargaining process accompanies the gift that can take weeks in itself.
-On wedding day, both families provide animals and other food and bring it to the bride's home.
-The wedding itself takes place in a church.
+A bargaining process, that can take weeks, accompanies the gift.
+On the wedding day, both families provide animals and other food and bring it to the bride's home.
+The wedding takes place in a church.
 Festivities afterward go on for several days.
-The first night after the wedding the couple spends separately.
-On the next morning, they set off for their own home.
+The couple spends the first night after the wedding separately.
+The next morning, they set off for their own home.